ComposableFi/emulated-light-client/solana/app/README.md

 As you can this as per https://solana.com/pt/docs/programs/limitations :
 - CPU max stack of 4 violated
-- ibc-core client verification and packet proof mixed with user arbitrary execution, which will violate max compute budget in hard to debug way
+- ibc-core client verification and packet proof mixed with user arbitrary execution, which will violate max compute budget in hard to handle way
 - stack frame count also has changes to be violated
 - max account even with LUT can be violated too for 3 exchanges

 So the only option split client state/packet from app execution.
 So this spec about that split.

+Another issue to consider, funds must not stuck on non user owned program account.

+This can be achived by ability of protocol to handle(and incetivise) ack/fail/timeout callbacks to source change.

 ## Flows